system76/tech-docs/src/models/darp6/internal-overview.md

 - Touchpad connector is underneath the battery, highlighted in dashed red
 - Touchpad button connector is highlighted in dashed green
 - Front LED connector is highlighted in dashed yellow
-- BIOS flash chip (U26), not highlighted
+- BIOS flash chip (U26) is highlighted in black

 ## Under-keyboard components and connectors: